hgtonight/vanilladocs/cloud/repo.md

 ### Local testing

-If you're like to use a localhost install of Vanilla for testing, please use the `master` branch from our [main repository](http://github.com/vanillaforums/vanilla).
+If you'd like to use a local install of Vanilla for testing, please use the `master` branch from our [main repository](http://github.com/vanillaforums/vanilla).
 Please follow the installation instruction in the README.

-Unfortunately, we are not able to provide cloud-exclusive addons for localhost installation.
+Unfortunately, we are not able to provide cloud-exclusive addons for local installation.
 However, some additional addons may be found in the [addons repository](http://github.com/vanillaforums/Addons).